rogeriotakashi/Microservices-SAGA-Patterns/README.md

 - Lombok
 - Maven

+# To be implemented
+- Compensation Functions
+- Spring Zuul
+- JWT and OAuth2
+- Spring Feign
+- Spring Security
+- Logging
+- Docker images and Docker-Composer

 # Running Locally
 After clonning the repository, you will need:
 - Add Lombok Plugin for your IDE (https://projectlombok.org/)